spxbhuhb/adaptive/lib/lib-ui-mpw/doc/guides/Writing a value tree browser.md

-# How to implement tool and content panes for a value tree
+# Writing a value tree browser

 Implementing a [tool pane](def://) and [content pane](def://) for a [value tree](def://) is quite
 straightforward: